vbala29/Parallex/README.md

 **Format Style of Files**

-Run from root direcotry of project to format all Python files according to google style guide
+Run from a dir with Python files to format all Python files according to google style guide

 ```yapf --in-place --recursive --style="{based_on_style: google}" *.py```